 The Community College of Rhode Island’s Office of Opportunity and Outreach offers several programs that help Rhode Islanders successfully enter and complete college.

 ACCESS is a TRIO Student Support Services program, funded by the U.S. Department of Education.
 ACCESS serves 440 students each year across CCRI’s four campuses and offers individualized support to students from acceptance into a program through graduation from CCRI.
 Services include academic, career, transfer and financial aid advising, and financial literacy.
 Professional tutoring also is available in several subject areas.
 Counselors offer workshops designed to address academic skill building and college adjustment.
 To be eligible, students must be enrolled in an associate degree program, and be the first generation in college (neither parent completed a baccalaureate degree), low-income and/or have a documented disability.
 Selection for participation in ACCESS is competitive and decisions are made on the strength of an interview and on a first-come, first-served basis.
-For more information, contact 401-825-2305 or visit the Success Center's website.
+For more information, contact 401-825-2305 or visit the Access Website.

 Disability Services for Students (DSS) provides support services and coordinates reasonable academic accommodations for students with documented disabilities under the ADA and Section 504 of the Rehabilitation Act.
 Academic accommodations include, but are not limited to, the use of assistive technology, alternative testing, course accommodations, sign language interpreters, reader/audio taping services, scribes and peer note-takers.
 Students are responsible for identifying themselves to the DSS office and submitting appropriate documentation in advance of the requested accommodation.
 In addition, the DSS office serves as a resource to faculty and staff, works to dispel negative and limiting stereotypes, and promotes a campus environment that is sensitive, accepting and responsive to the needs and contributions of all CCRI students.